 LIS Program Data

-- Average time to degree completion: LIS students who graduated in the most recent 4 quarters – Winter 2017-Fall 2018 – is 2.75 years
+- Average time to degree completion: LIS students who graduated in the most recent 4 quarters – Fall 2020-Summer 2021 – is 2.5 years

-- Percentage of graduates holding positions relevant to the degree within 12 months of degree completion (may include further graduate study): For students who completed a LIS degree in the 2017-18 AY, 60% responded to post graduation surveys and 90% report full-time employment one-year after graduation
+- Percentage of graduates holding positions relevant to the degree within 12 months of degree completion (may include further graduate study): For students who completed a LIS degree in the 3 most recent graduation years (2018-2020 graduation year), 55% responded to post graduation surveys and 89% report full-time employment one year after graduation

 LIS Program Assessment